680 North Lake Shore Drive

-680 N Lake Shore Drive (a.k.a.
+680 North Lake Shore Drive (a.k.a.
 Lake Shore Place) is a 29-story building located in the Streeterville neighborhood of Chicago, Illinois.
 Originally named the American Furniture Mart, was completed in 1926.
 The two halves were designed separately: the eastern half by Raeder, George C. Nimmons, and Max Dunning; and the western half by Nimmons and Dunning alone.
 At 474 ft (144 m) tall and encompassing the entire block between Lake Shore Drive and McClurg Court, it was the largest building in the world when it was completed.

 Architecture

 Construction of the American Furniture Mart was undertaken in two phases: the eastern section was completed in 1923, and the western portion (including the tower) in 1926.
 The eastern half is constructed with reinforced concrete, whereas the western half, as well as the tower, is steel.
 A 1959 newspaper story, based on reminiscences by the building's president, claimed the building included provisions for mooring airships, but nothing about airships appears in the descriptions of the building when it was being planned or built.

 The building was converted by David L. Paul into condominium and office space between 1979 and 1984.
 Paul hired Lohan Associates, Inc. to be one of two architects.
 The design concept was Paul's.
 It is now home to 415 condo units divided amongst the building's three separate condominium associations: the Tower, the Lake, and the South residences.
 There is also 420000 sqft of commercial office space, 65000 sqft of retail space, and seven levels of indoor parking.